Four Corners, Oregon

-Four Corners is a census-designated place (CDP) in Marion County, Oregon, United States, just outside the city limits of Salem but within the city's urban growth boundary.
+Four Corners is an unincorporated area and census-designated place (CDP) in Marion County, Oregon, United States, just outside the city limits of Salem but within the city's urban growth boundary.
 It is part of the Salem Metropolitan Statistical Area.
 The population of the CDP was 16,740 at the 2020 census.
-It is named after the intersection of State Street and Lancaster Drive.
+It is named after the intersection of State Street and Lancaster Drive at the center of the community.

 Geography

+Four Corners is on the east side of Salem and nearly surrounded by it, bordered by the larger city to the north, west, and south.
+Interstate 5 runs along part of the western border of the community, and Oregon Route 22 runs just south of it, with access from the exit for Lancaster Driver SE.

-According to the United States Census Bureau, the CDP has a total area of 2.4 sqmi, all of it land.
+According to the U.S. Census Bureau, the Four Corners CDP has a total area of 2.4 sqmi, all land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Four Corners has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.